Do I need to call in advance of my Urgent Primary Care Visit?

 Urgent Visit wait times are shorter and function more like your regular office visit.
 Patients seeking urgent visits are typically suffering from less serious health problems than those treated first in our Emergency Department, which is appropriate for life-threatening conditions.

-Can I have an Urgent Visit even if my primary care provider (PCP) is not from Dartmouth-Hitchcock?
+Can I have an Urgent Visit even if my primary care provider (PCP) is not from Dartmouth Hitchcock Medical Center and Clinics?

 - No, but if you would like a primary care provider at Cheshire Medical Center, Walpole, or Winchester, we can help you get the paperwork started during your Urgent Visit.